kumbulanit/t-sql/tech company/untitled/Module 9/Lesson1_Using_Aggregate_Functions.md

         -- Volume Metrics
         COUNT(p.ProjectID) AS MonthlyProjects,
-        COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) AS CompletedProjects,
+        COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) AS CompletedProjects,

         -- Efficiency Metrics
         AVG(CASE WHEN p.Budget > 0 THEN ISNULL(p.ActualCost, 0) / p.Budget END) AS AvgCostRatio,